nolim1t/nolim1t.github.io/_posts/2918-07-04-rise-conference-hong-kong-2018.md

 * PITCH 16:00 - 17:00 Runway to RISE
 * Unofficial: [Canadian Entrepreneurs 7pm to 9pm](https://www.eventbrite.hk/e/rise-community-night-canadian-entrepreneurs-in-hong-kong-tickets-46752238203)  ✅
 * Unofficial: [ChinaAccelerator Happy Hour 7pm to late](https://www.eventbrite.com/e/chinaccelerator-happy-hour-at-rise-2018-tickets-47383394007) ✅
+* Night summit again

+But wait isn't RISE supposed to be 3 days?
+I decided to cut my trip short because of some family reasons (good to compromise on the work life balance hey?).

+But for those who didn't get a chance to meet?
+I'll be in Taipei in late August, and possibly Korea in early September.
+And then probably over to Europe for a few blockchain conferences.